-Morrison & Foerster's highly respected global privacy and data security practice group is comprised of over 60 attorneys in offices in the United States, Europe, and Asia.
+Morrison & Foerster's highly respected global privacy and data security practice group is comprised of more than 60 lawyers in offices in the United States, Europe and Asia.

 We believe clients value our ability to provide practical, commercial advice.
 We think there are a few key reasons that we are able to do this.

 Our privacy practice includes legal specialties such as corporate, financial services, employment, technology transactions and litigation.

 Our technology focus.

 A trend driving data protection regulation has been a shift from notice and choice to a focus on data security.
 Our lawyers advise many of the world’s leading technology businesses as well as major technology users such as governments, banks and financial institutions.
 Our technology expertise enables us to speak to general counsel, chief privacy officers and chief information officers regarding technical and non-technical means to safeguard information.